PerfectApology.com

 I promise you that next time I will advise you as soon as possible and help you find someone to cover my duties for the day.
 I feel very grateful to work in such a warm, supportive environment and can assure you that the lack of judgment I've demonstrated here will never happen again...

-By including a breakdown with notes in our main apology letter to a boss, you can see how easily it can modified to any situation.
+By including a breakdown with notes, you can see how easily this template for how to apologize to your boss can be modified to any situation.

-Use the 'Notes' to guide you while writing your own letter and replace the specifics with your own situation, or some of the variations of workplace apologies that we highlight.
+Use the 'Notes' to guide you while writing your own letter and replace the specifics with your own situation (or some of the variations of workplace apologies that we highlight above).

-Key Takeaway For An Apology Letter To A Boss
+Key Points For An Apology Letter To A Boss / Manager

-Make sure you include each point outlined in our sample letter in the 'Notes' column.
+Make sure that you cover all the points outlined in our template letter and noted in the 'Notes' column.

-The order of the statements / points made is not important to your success, however they all need to be included in your apology.
+The order of the statements/points made is not important to your success.
+However, they all need to be included in your apology so your boss understands your genuine remorse for the incident, your acceptance of responsibility, and your commitment to preventing a recurrence.

 Stack of apology coupons